 - Part 4: Six Reasons Custom Software Projects Fail

 - Part 5: Seven Ways to Reduce Custom Software Risk

 In our previous piece, we discussed some merits and drawbacks of both outsourcing your custom software development and keeping the work internal with an in-house team.
 Neither development path, however, affords immunity to a failing project.
-There are myriad reasons for why your custom solution can fail; in this article we’ll identify six common factors that can ultimately lead to the failure of your custom software project.
+There are myriad reasons for why your custom solution can fail; in this article we’ll identify six common factors that can ultimately make your custom software projects fail.

 Lack of a purpose.
 While software is undoubtedly essential for certain business functions to run smoothly, a custom project can be troublesome if its purpose is not clearly defined.
 Frequently, companies get lost in the limitless buffet of nice-to-haves that are easily added to their custom solution.
 Without a precise value proposition, the solution’s development can spiral out of control.
 Both before and during the solution’s development, ask yourself questions like:

 - What problem does this custom software help solve?

 - At what point will the problem be considered solved?